 The British government’s decision to cut aid to Yemen was described by UN Secretary General Antonio Guterres as a “death sentence”.
 Former Conservative International Development Secretary, Andrew Mitchell, warned it will “condemn hundreds of thousands of children to starvation”.

 This is the second time that Britain, the “penholder”, or the lead state, on Yemen at the UN, has cut funding to the shattered country.
 It pledged £200m in 2019, only to reduce it to £160m the same year.
 This has now been reduced by more than half, to £87m.

-The announcement to cut aid was made by Foreign Office minister James Cleverly at a virtual UN pledging conference.
-It came just after foreign secretary Dominic Raab declared that Britain would be a “force for good in the world”, highlighting the funding of the Covax programme.
+The cuts announcement was made by Foreign Office minister James Cleverly at a virtual UN pledging conference.
+It came just after Foreign Secretary Dominic Raab declared that Britain would be a “force for good in the world”, highlighting the funding of the Covax programme.

 The government has reduced its manifesto commitment of using 0.7 per cent of GDP on international aid to 0.5 per cent.
 The 0.7 per cent commitment, however, is enshrined in law and can only be changed by a parliamentary vote.

 But there are no signs that the government wants a Commons vote.
 Asked by Conservative MP Damian Green whether the it will hold one, and abide by legislation, Cleverly repeatedly refused to commit to one, saying, “the foreign secretary is looking carefully at the requirements of the legislation”.

 Last month, Joe Biden, withdrawing support for Saudi Arabia in the Yemen war and placing restrictions on arms sales to Riyadh, said the reason for his action was that a “humanitarian and strategic catastrophe” has unfolded in the country.

 The British government has refused calls to join the US move on weapon sales.
 Cutting back of much needed humanitarian support means that it is now hindering desperate efforts to counter that catastrophe.